staabm/staabm.github.io/_posts/2023-05-01-diff-speeding.md

 ## Look into it

-Like ususal I started into the use-case at hand by running a profiler on my workload.
+Like usual I started into the use-case at hand by running a profiler on my workload.
 One thing which stood out was the amount of time spent while creating the diff between the original and the migrated code after the actual code transformation happened.
-I found it pretty suprising as my initial guess would be a slow type-resolving or duplicate work within a certain Rector rule.
+I found it pretty surprising as my initial guess would be a slow type-resolving or duplicate work within a certain Rector rule.

 <img width="379" alt="grafik" src="https://user-images.githubusercontent.com/120441/235432999-bf1cd05c-31cd-451f-8ebb-e4f063533f4f.png">